back-jond1992/Coding-basics./BasicJavaScript.md

 -'+=' operator will concatenate a string a string onto the end of an existing string.

 -You can find the length of a String value by writing .length after the string variable or string literal.

+-Bracket notation is a way to get a character at a specific index within a string.
+For example index 4 of the word Jack would the character K. (note most modern programming languages start counting from 0).

+-In JavaScript, String values are immutable, which means that they cannot be altered once created.

+-In order to get the last letter of a string, you can subtract one from the string's length.
+For example [.length - 1].
+This principle can be be used the second to last[.length - 2], third to last [.length - 3] and so on.